 Understanding the “Pair” Concept

-The name literally translates to “pair” because you cannot have the meat without its partner.
-In my kitchen, serving this braised beef pares without a heaping mound of garlic fried rice is considered a culinary crime.
+The name literally translates to “pair” because you cannot have the meat without its traditional partner.
+In my kitchen, serving this braised beef without a heaping mound of garlic fried rice is considered a culinary crime.
+This combination represents the absolute pinnacle of comfort food.

 The Retiro Street Legacy